 REQUIRED AND RECOMMENDED TEXTS AND/OR MATERIALS

-- Students are advised to work systematically through a suggested problem set.
+- Students are required to work systematically through the practice problems.
 These problems will not be collected but they will help you prepare for the exams.
-Answers to the problems will be posted to iLearn.

-Pre-Unit Materials: Information papers on statistics, regression, accounting and other material may be found at http://www.mafc.mq.edu.au/applications/minimum-knowledge-requirement/pre-course-materials1/.
+Pre-unit Materials: Information papers on statistics, regression, accounting and other material may be found at https://mafcstudents.mq.edu.au/new-to-mafc/pre-course-materials/.
 Students should work through this material prior to commencing the degree.
 The material will remain a useful reference as students progress through the program.

-Assumed Access: Access to a computer with word processing and spreadsheet capability is assumed, as is general student computer literacy.
+- Access to a computer with word processing and spreadsheet capability and internet access are assumed, as is general student computer literacy.

 TECHNOLOGY USED AND REQUIRED